Registered Provisional Psychologist

 Nicole graduated from the University of Alberta in 2013.
 Her major was in Psychology with a minor in Sociology.
 Nicole participated in independent studies on thematic dream analysis.

-Nicole recognizes that ongoing training is a vital piece of her professional development and has a plan to continue developing her professional skills with post graduate training on body-oriented approaches to trauma and play therapy.
+Nicole recognizes that ongoing training is a vital piece of her professional development and has a plan to continue developing her professional skills with post graduate training on body-oriented approaches to trauma.

 Neurosequential Model of Therapeutics (NMT)